Grantee Guide

 - Before you start your project, remember to take “before” photos of your project area.
 You will need to take “after” images once your project is completed.

-- Attend the kick-off webinar (you will be emailed details) or watch the webinar recording (see below).
+- Attend the kick-off webinar (you will be emailed details) or watch last year’s webinar recording (see below).

 - All grantees will have access to “The Hive!”
-The Hive is a new community platform for grantees to connect.
+The Hive is a community platform for grantees.
 You will receive an email to access The Hive.
-Connect with each other in your region’s “space,” share resources, get answers from coaches, and get program updates from L2L staff.
+Connect, share resources, get answers from coaches, and get program updates from L2L staff.

 - Read the guide below!
 If you’d prefer to download a printable guide, click here.